cduvallet/research-parasite-editorial/ms.md

 # Notes/drafts

+---
+In my meta-analysis, I used generic GNU Make as my pipelining tool, though if I were to undertake another parasitic research project, I'd probably use a more modern and user-friendly pipelining tool like Snakemake (cite nature comment on pipelining, snakemake).

+Even though learning to write a Makefile was a lot of work, it was absolutely worth it and made my life much easier.

+Beyond actually enabling the re-making of an analysis, Makefiles are exceptionally important because they are, by definition, a documentation of all the steps taken for an analysis.

+More than once while my paper was under review, I panicked and wondered if I'd messed up a processing or analysis step.
+With my Makefile, it was easy to go back and find out where I'd done that step and check if everything was doomed as I'd feared.
+It never was, and what would have been a harrowing half-day of frantically going back through my spaghetti code usually got quieted down after only a few minutes of poking through my Makefile.

+Importantly, having a functional Makefile also made the review process for my paper so much easier.
+I knew exactly which files to update or which scripts to re-run when reviewers asked for minor changes to existing analyses.

+---

 A core theme that has emerged from my thesis work is that re-analyzing existing microbiome datasets can add substantial value to our field.
 One of my personal conclusions from the meta-analysis is that new cross-sectional gut microbiome studies should be regularly contextualized within the existing published body of work, almost as mini meta-analyses of their own.